-\begin{sublem} The cylinder $D$ is simple and borders an equivalent cylinder along $B$. \end{sublem} \begin{proof} Suppose first to a contradiction that $B$ consists of one multiplicity two saddle connection.
-By Proposition \ref{P:MZ} we have that $D$ must look like one of the cylinders in Figure~\ref{F:LeavingEC4}.
 The leftmost configuration only occurs in $\cQ(-1^4)$, which is rank one and hence precluded.
 In the middle configuration the boundary $B'$ opposite $B$ is a single multiplicity one saddle connection, which must lead out of $\cC$ by Proposition \ref{P:MZ}.
 Therefore, increasing the height of $C$ moves the marked point through $B$ and then out the opposite boundary of $D$ and hence out of $\cC$.
 In the rightmost configuration we increase the height of $C$ to move the marked point through $B$ and then into a situation where as the height of $C$ increases the marked point moves towards a boundary with two multiplicity one saddle connections.
 As in Sublemma~\ref{SL:MZ1}, specifically Figure \ref{F:LeavingEC1}, one of these saddle connections either leads out of $\cC$ or borders a cylinder other than $C$, which in turn leads out of $\cC$, so we reach a contradiction.

 By Sublemma~\ref{SL:MZ1}, $B$ cannot consist of two multiplicity one saddle connections.
 Therefore, by Proposition \ref{P:MZ}, it must consist of a single multiplicity one saddle connection.
 If $B$ does not border another cylinder in $\cC$ then by increasing the height of $C$ we may move the marked point through $B$ and out of $\cC$, which is a contradiction (see the rightmost figure in Figure~\ref{F:LeavingEC1} for a similar case).
 Therefore, $B$ borders another cylinder in $\cC$ and hence by Proposition \ref{P:MZ}, $D$ is simple. \end{proof}